-National Trust membership can be purchased here and your money stays locally, with proceeds contributing to the upkeep of the Old Coastguard Station and the beautiful coastline surrounding it.
+When you enjoy a drink or snack from our cafe on the ground floor your money stays locally, contributing to the upkeep of the Old Coastguard Station and the beautiful coastline surrounding it.

 Ravenscar Visitor Centre

 Situated at the southern end of Robin Hood’s Bay, Ravenscar Visitor Centre is a welcoming gateway to the Yorkshire Coast.
 Here you’ll find information about the local area, walking and cycling routes, events and self-led activities such as geocaching and wildlife watching.

 Dip into the fascinating story of Ravenscar, known as ‘The Town That Never Was’; you can delve deeper into the tale on a self-led trail around the village.
 With the remains of Peak Alum Works and a WWII radar station also on the doorstep, there’s a wealth of human history to explore within easy walking distance.